 RG-32 Oral History Collection;

-7 Boxes (4 Feet) Audio and transcripts of interviews with those who somehow were involved with the history of the MacArthur family and exploits, the Philippine Insurrection, World War I, World War II, the Allied Occupation of Japan and the Korean War.
+7 Boxes (4 Feet) Audio and transcripts of interviews with those who somehow were involved with the history of the MacArthur family, World War I, World War II, the Allied Occupation of Japan or the Korean War.

 RG-33 Papers of Colonel Charles L. Kades, 1948-1951